tuwilof/fitting/README.md

 ## Installation

+First you need to install [drafter](https://github.com/apiaryio/drafter).

-Add this line to your application's Gemfile:
+Second add this line to your application's Gemfile:

 ```ruby
 gem 'fitting'